aionnetwork/aion-docs/aion-virtual-machine/frontend-interaction/include-web3.md

 1. Install [NPM](https://www.npmjs.com/) if you haven't already.
 2. Move to your application directory.
-3. Pull down the latest version of the `aion-web3` package into your project:
+3. Pull down the latest version of the `aion-web3` and `node-zip` packages into your project:

     ```bash
-    npm install aion_web3@1.2.5-beta.2
+    npm install aion-web3@1.2.5-beta.2 node-zip
     ```

 4. Create a JavaScript file and `require` the package at the top of the file: